Aantrreksh/sql-query/sqlref/sql_reference.md

 |2     |2000  |
 |3     |3000  |
 |9     |9000  |
-{: caption="Table 39.
-Query result for the example "all employees with a salary in a range 4000 - 8000"." caption-side="bottom"}
+{: caption="Query result for the example "all employees with a salary in a range 4000 - 8000"." caption-side="bottom"}

 ##### `IN` examples
 {: #in-examples}